IPS-Eye-White

 The 1.15 meters high Mesha Stele (also known as the "Moabite Stone") was found in 1868, in Dhiban (modern Jordan) on the left bank of the Dead Sea.

 The stele is not only one of the very important accounts of the history of the world, but also serves to corroborate a number of details related in the Bible.
-Its 35 odd lines of writing pays tribute to the Moabite king Mesha, but documents his various over the kingdom of Israel during the reign of Ahab, son of Omri.
+Its 35 odd lines of writing pays tribute to the Moabite king Mesha and documents his various over the kingdom of Israel during the reign of Ahab, son of Omri.
 (Omri is briefly and unfavorably mentioned in the 16th chapter of I Kings 16, and in Micah 6:16).

 Most importantly the stele not only has the earliest extra-biblical reference to Yahweh, the primary Hebrew name of the God of the Bible , but it also contains the earliest known extra-biblical written occurrence of "Israel".
 [13]